Principal Designer, Owner

 And so it’s not surprising that juxtapositions show up in Tennille’s work.
 You’ll find them when she fuses different styles and color to create more interest; they’re there again when she’s mixing contemporary art with antique furniture, and when she blends bold colors with unexpected patterns.

 Tennille is strategically located between Denver, Boulder, and the Foothills, which helps satisfy her itch for the outdoors and adventures.
-When she’s not creating beautiful habitats for her clients, you can usually find her exploring the world, be it surfing on a beach in Thailand, exploring museums of Europe, running crazy relays through the Rocky Mountains or climbing Mt.
+When she’s not creating beautiful habitats for her clients, you can usually find her exploring the world, be it surfing on a beach in Bali, exploring museums of Europe, running crazy relays through the Rocky Mountains or climbing Mt.
 Kilimanjaro.
-When she stays closer to home, Tennille and her husband enjoy the trails of Colorado and do watersports wherever they can — and where they go, their dog, Zander, goes, too.
+When she stays closer to home, Tennille and her husband enjoy the trails of Colorado and do watersports wherever they can — and where they go, their dogs, Zander and Pedro, go, too.